 Or what diet to feed your dog.

-Or whether it’s time for hospice care, or one more round of treatments.
+Or whether it’s time for hospice care, or one more round of treatment.

 Or whether you should skip chemotherapy in favor of herbal therapies that don’t have hard numbers associated with them.